 As for safety, both models have radial cooling fans and that cool off the blenders whenever they overheat.
-As an addition, they also have a thermal and overheating insulation to protect you from electric shock and the heat.
+As in addition, they also have thermal and overheating insulation to protect you from electric shock and heat.

 Additionally, both the Vitamix 5200 and 5300 are BPA-free.
 This means that they are made of non-toxic material, and that is ideal for handling food.
 Thus your health worries are sorted with this in mind.